DHTMLX/docs-suite/docs/optimus_guides/index.md

 Here we are!
 After clicking the button in the toolbar, the necessary content will be displayed in the View.

 <br/>
-The following code sample shows that the global event can be available from any point of the application:
+The following code sample shows that the global event, defined in the App class, is available from any point of the application:

 ~~~js
 import { App } from "dhx-optimus";